Arreton Manor, Newport, Isle of Wight

 Arreton Manor is a manor made in the Jacobean design.
 It dates as far back as 872 A.D.
 One of its previous owners is Edward the Confessor.
 For more than 400 years, the manor was owned and farmed by abbots.
-During the reign of King Henry VIII, the monasteries were dissolved and manor became the property of the Crown.
-Most of the manor was built 16th ad 17th century but some parts of the manor was built in the 14th century.
-It is said that Charles I himself frequently visited the manor.
+During the reign of King Henry VIII, the monasteries were dissolved, and the estate became the property of the Crown.
+Most of the manor was built 16th and 17th centuries, but some parts were built in the 14th century.
+It is said that Charles I himself frequently visited the estate.

 Ghosts of Arreton Manor

-The picturesque roads of Arreton are known to many travellers and a lot of people go to Arreton Manor not only to relax and to see the views but also to see the many spectres which are said to haunt the lovely place.
+The picturesque roads of Arreton are known to many travellers, and many people go to Arreton Manor not only to relax and see the views but also to see the many spectres which are said to haunt the lovely place.

 One of the many owners of the manor was Count Slade de Pomeroy.
 He has recorded waking up to the sound of someone knocking on the door of his bedroom.
-He has also reported that when he woke up to the knocks and opened the door, there would be no one there.
-However, there was a time when he opened the door and he was pushed back by hands which he could not see.
+He has also reported waking up to knocks on the door, only to discover no one there.
+However, there was a time when he opened the door and was pushed back by unseen hands.
 One of the house helpers did say that she saw two monks entering the room and when one of them pushed the count back inside the room, both the monks disappeared.

-The manor has been open to the public and lots of visitors have reported seeing apparitions.
-One time, there was a girl who told her mother that she had been trying to make friends with a girl in blue who just disappeared into the brick wall.
-Ghostly noises can also be heard coming from empty rooms.
+The manor has been open to the public, and lots of visitors have reported seeing apparitions.
+In one instance, a girl told her mother that she had been trying to make friends with a girl in blue who had just disappeared into the brick wall.
+You can also hear disembodied noises coming from empty rooms.

 Related Pages: Most Haunted Places on the Isle of Wight